mongodb/specifications/source/sessions/driver-sessions.rst

 operation and ended immediately after this operation completes.
 The actual implementation will likely involve calling ``client.startSession``, but that is not required by this spec.
+Drivers MUST create an implicit session only after successfully checking out a connection.

 Sessions and Cursors
 ====================